Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns full account objects with extended creditData per ID, using the GET /accounts/:id endpoint.
-It distinguishes from sibling openfinance_list_accounts by specifying the detailed retrieval.
+The description clearly states it returns full account objects with extended creditData per ID, and specifies the batch nature with array input.
+This distinguishes it from siblings like openfinance_list_accounts, which likely returns summaries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.